Transparent Bitcoin Mining Data Centers in Europe: 7 Criteria for Investors 2026

 | Production Cost per BTC | ~CHF 54,000 (~USD 60,000), audited 2025 financials | On request | On request | On request | On request |

 Structural note on the energy cost column: Bitkern, Cryptohall24, and Miningshop.ch advertise rates from $0.045/kWh upward.
 These rates are not directly comparable to GM3's $0.028 to $0.057/kWh without normalising for real delivered uptime.
-Grid contracts in DACH/EU markets frequently include curtailment or demand-response clauses that reduce effective uptime to 50 to 80%.
+Grid contracts in DACH and EU markets frequently include curtailment or demand-response clauses that reduce effective uptime to 50 to 80%.
 GM3's Itaipú baseload connection has no such clause.
 The correct comparison is cost per productive mining hour, not headline tariff.

 Hosted ASIC products (Bitkern, Cryptohall24, Miningshop.ch, Compass) differ structurally from equity participation: the investor owns hardware units, not shares in a company.
 There is no balance sheet, no AGM, and typically no on-chain distribution to a wallet.
 Both models have legitimate use cases, and the structural differences are the relevant comparison, not a value judgment.